bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     tools = "pan,wheel_zoom,box_zoom,reset"

 However, this method does not allow setting properties of the tools.

-To use shortcut names but also add tools with properties, one can also call the ``add_tools`` method:
+Finally, it is also always possible to add new tools to a plot by passing a tool object to the ``add_tools`` method of a plot.
+This can also be done in conjunction with the ``tools`` keyword described above:

 .. code-block:: python